a fun language for serious programming

 • enums (e.g. Int or Bool) can only specialize interfaces, cannot have attributes, cannot have constructors, have proper instances but they are not instantiated by the programmer—it means no new Int.
 Note that at this point there is no user-defined enums.

 All kinds of classes must have a name, can have some superclasses and can have some definitions of properties.
 Properties are methods, attributes, constructors and virtual types.
 All kinds of classes can also be generic.
-When we talk about “classes” in general, it means all these four kinds.
-We say “concrete classes” to designate only the classes declared with the class keyword alone.
+When documentation refers to “classes” , it generally refers to all four kinds.
+The term “concrete classes” is used to designate the classes declared with the class keyword alone.

 Class Specialization